- This event has passed.

 - Thinking that direct instruction was the way to reach and engage students

 - Designing the environment first without thinking about the needs of the students

 - Believing that students were stuck in their level of reading proficiency

 - Believing the myths that audiobooks are cheating

 - Teaching to the test and not with the needs of students in mind

 BeLinda’s story of classroom transformation is incredible, but what’s more incredible is how easy it is to replicate.
 After tuning in to this edWebinar, you will want to give up in your own classrooms and gain amazing growth for your own struggling readers.
-Elementary level general and SPED teachers, reading specialists, speech language pathologists, librarians, principals, SPED directors, directors of assistive technology, and directors of curriculum will benefit from this live, interactive event.
-There will be time to get your questions answered after the presentation.
+Elementary level general and SPED teachers, reading specialists, speech language pathologists, librarians, principals, SPED directors, directors of assistive technology, and directors of curriculum will benefit from watching this recorded session.

 About the Presenter

 BeLinda Martin is excited to be entering her 20th year in education.
 When she graduated from Hardin-Simmons University with a Bachelor of Science and early childhood endorsement she never imagined the adventure teaching would take her on.
 BeLinda has had the opportunity to teach a fifth grade self-contained class, fifth grade reading, language arts, and social studies, fifth/sixth grade reading, sixth grade science, and seventh grade reading.
 Throughout her years of teaching, she has discovered that believing in oneself is half the battle.
 Therefore she always tells her students that she will never give them anything they can’t accomplish, it just might not always be easy.
 BeLinda teaches them to believe in themselves and persevere.
 She understands that education is always changing and as educators you must be willing to change also.
 A classroom is a partnership with the students.
 If you provide a positive atmosphere where success can be achieved, your students will be successful.